WLCG-AuthZ-WG/common-jwt-profile/profile.md

   </tr>
 </table>

-Since the user is a member of multiple groups (VOs) and is also a member of the `/dune/pro` (production) subgroup, the resulting claims depend on the capability set indicated in the scope request:
+Since the user is a member of multiple default groups and is also a member of the `/dune/pro` (production) optional group, the resulting claims depend on the capability set indicated in the scope request:

 <table>
   <tr>